Professional in Human Resources (PHR 2024 ECO)

 Preparation Strategies

-There’s a huge difference between hard work and smart work.
-No matter how much effort you put into preparing for the exam, you won’t get anywhere without a proper plan.
-To prepare for the PHR test, apply the strategies below:
+There’s a big difference between hard work and smart work.
+No matter how motivated you are, you’ll get further with a clear plan.
+To prepare for the PHR (2024 ECO), use the strategies below:

 1. Consider Your Budget